simplykapoor/AdvancedEventMeshBootcamp/exercises/ex2/README.md

 8. Click on the copied integration flow to open it.
    ![](./images/ex2-10.png)

-9. The integration flow will subscribe to your queue and performs a call back to the event publisher to enrich with more data (Mock API Call).
+9. The integration flow will subscribe to your queue and performs a simple transformation from JSON to XML format.
 The result is sent to the HTTP reciever endpoint that you created in Exercise 2.1.
 Press **Configure** to set the required properties.

     ![](./images/ex2-11.png)